ASTR 1210 (O'Connell) Optional Reading

 same angular size, about 0.5 degree.

-this similarity of apparent size is merely a coincidence
+This similarity of apparent size is merely a coincidence, a

-deriving from the present size of the Moon's orbit (which is
+product of the present-day size of the Moon's orbit (which is

 This coincidence of sizes permits the occurrence of total solar

-eclipses on the Earth, in which the Sun's light is totally blocked
+eclipses on the Earth, in which the Sun's light is completely

-by the Moon.
-In this circumstance, the umbra of the Moon's shadow
+blocked by the Moon.
+In this circumstance, the umbra of the Moon's

-touches a small part of the surface of the Earth, as shown in the
+shadow touches the surface of the Earth, as shown in the Solar Eclipse

-Solar Eclipse Geometry diagram above.
-The Moon just barely blocks all
+Geometry diagram above.
+The Moon just barely blocks all of the

-the bright surface of the Sun as seen from these locations.
-As the
+bright surface of the Sun as seen from locations inside the umbra,

-Moon moves in its orbit, the umbra sweeps across the Earth's surface.
+of the Earth's surface.
+As the Moon moves in its orbit, the

 For viewers situated in the penumbra, only part of the Sun's surface